William Stafford Parsons

 Any bitwise multiplication with a left shift operand greater than << 3 is too slow in the core hashing loop and anything less doesn't result in enough distribution to omit a second bitwise multiplication.

-It left-rotates bits in _state instead of right-rotating bits in state.
+It left-rotates bits in mix_offset instead of right-rotating bits in mix.

-_state combines with state using addition instead of subtraction to keep bits rolling in the same direction.
+mix_offset combines with mix using addition instead of subtraction to keep bits rolling in the same direction.

 Furthermore, the bit rotation is non-blocking with instruction-level parallelism for each next byte iteration.